rfomin/elfbsp/README.md

 Usage
 -----

-The simplest possible operation will rebuild all of the nodes in a provided WAD:
+The simplest possible operation will rebuild nodes in all of the maps in a provided WAD:
 ```bash
 elfbsp example.wad
 ```

-The will rebuild all of the nodes in a seperate copy of the provided WAD:
+The following will rebuild all of the nodes in a seperate copy of the provided WAD:
 ```bash
 elfbsp example1.wad --output example2.wad
 ```